stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-of where we go next time when we're sharing cognitive models about what about the relationship between our infrastructure and our social structures and our cultures and worldview or [[superstructure]] and the biosphere and the nature of the exponential curves and technology... what about those things causes which kinds of problems and what would necessary and sufficient design criteria of a better economic system or a better [[supply chain]] or a better culture, educational system, or legal system look like? we have to figure that stuff out. daniel schmachtenberger: everything that we've talked about today that we didn't intend to talk about is from where we approach figuring those things out. where it's not against the bad guys.
+of where we go next time when we're sharing cognitive models about what about the relationship between our infrastructure and our social structures and our cultures and worldview or [[superstructure]] and the biosphere and the nature of the [[exponential curve|exponential curves]] and technology... what about those things causes which kinds of problems and what would necessary and sufficient design criteria of a better [[economic system]] or a better [[supply chain]] or a better culture, educational system, or legal system look like? we have to figure that stuff out. daniel schmachtenberger: everything that we've talked about today that we didn't intend to talk about is from where we approach figuring those things out. where it's not against the bad guys.
 [4365](https://www.youtube.com/watch?v=kTFqnPEyweE&t=4365.1s)